babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

 ## General Design Guidelines related to `DesignLibrary`.

--  Why `DesignLibrary` doesn't allow me to construct a custom color or font?
+-  Why `DesignLibrary` doesn't allow me to provide a custom color or font?

 Because we must use specific colors and fonts which have been decided by our design team.